-WAN Basic Rules and Operating Practices posted June 27, 2013 (some clarification)
+WAN Basic Rules and Operating Practices posted June 27, 2013 REVISED Jan 1, 2014 (some clarification)

 As many of you know we the WAN core membership prides ourselves on the fact we operate this system with very few rules or policies and to date we have not had to BAN or WARN too many malicious operators.
-This system is audio recorded full time and that has helped us to resolve issues that we have had.
+This systems audio is recorded full time and that has helped us to resolve issues that we have had.

 For the most part this is a full duplex system however there is a need for a few second pause between transmissions to allow all the links and nodes to drop from time to time.
 This practice will help to avoid repeater time out.

 This system operates in compliance with the FCC Rules and Regulations and we simply expect each operator to follow the appropriate FCC Rules and Regulations.
 We also expect each operator to use the system in accordance with good amateur practices.
 This is a hobby we are here to help if you have any questions.
 You may reach the core members at firstname.lastname@example.org New hams welcomed…

 Please use amateur radio plain English and leave the 11 meter lingo on 11 meters.